andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/02-audition.md

 of an establishment of Accordion Club's class.
 The bartender pops the cap on my PBR then just stares at me.

-"Uhhhhh"
+"Uhhhhh?"

-"You gotta guess the card," interjects Dana.
+"You gotta guess the card," interjects Dana after a painfully awkward pause.

 "The card?"